Fish-pro/access/README.md

 ik8s-worker2         Ready    <none>                 10m   v1.21.1   172.19.0.3    <none>        Ubuntu 21.04   5.15.49-linuxkit   containerd://1.5.2
 ```

-### load images
+### Load images

-load the image into the hold.
-If the image does not exist locally, `docker pull` can be used
+Load the image into the kind container.
+If the image does not exist locally, `docker pull` can be used to pull images

 ```bash
 ➜  charts git:(master) kind load docker-image fishpro3/access:v1.0 nginx:stable --name ik8s